RFLTools/RFLTools/Align/README.md

 C:RSuperBN                   Reads the superelevation from a selected nested alignment block

+C:SElev                      Inserts point blocks at selected points with elevation arrtibute based on current alignment/profile/super

 C:VCurve                     Draws a vertical curve (and PVI block) between two selected lines

+C:VPL                        A tool for labelling points on a profile

 C:WAlign                     Writes an alignment to file